 8 Top-Rated Tourist Attractions in Negril

 At the western end of Jamaica, laidback Negril maintains the sleepy tropical charm that first attracted tourists in the 1960s.
-One of the main draws is idyllic Negril Beach.
-Also known as Seven Mile Beach, this stunning stretch of soft, white sand and azure sea fronts many of Negril's hotels and resorts, which lie nestled in groves of coconut palms.
+It's much more laid-back than Montego Bay and Ocho Rios, but also offers plenty of alluring natural attractions, both inland and along the coast.
+One of the main draws is Negril Beach.
+Also known as Seven Mile Beach, this stunning stretch of soft, white sand and azure sea fronts many of Negril's hotels and resorts and is one of the best beaches in the Caribbean.

-Clothing-optional sunbathing in designated areas is part of the relaxed attitude here.
-Those who manage to drag themselves off the beach can cruise out to Booby Cay for a picnic, dive or snorkel the coral reefs, soak in therapeutic mineral springs, or venture into the Great Morass wetlands where royal palms, birds, and crocodiles thrive.
-After a day of relaxation and adventure, head to the famous Negril Cliffs where tourists and locals alike gather to watch divers plunge from the limestone peaks as the sun slides into the sea.
+Besides basking on its powdery shores, other fun things to do include exploring the coral reefs, soaking in therapeutic mineral springs and rain forest waterfalls, hand-feeding hummingbirds, and zooming through the jungle canopy on ziplines.
+After a day of relaxation and adventure, head to the famous Negril Cliffs, where tourists and locals alike gather to watch divers plunge from the limestone peaks as the fiery sun slides into the sea.

 1 Negril Beach

 Stretching from Bloody Bay in the north to Long Bay and the Negril Cliffs in the south, Negril Beach, is one of Jamaica's finest stretches of shoreline.
-Also known as Seven Mile Beach, this idyllic stretch of soft sand and turquoise sea is great for strolling, swimming, and sunbathing.
-Hotels and restaurants line the shore tucked behind coconut palms and several areas are designated as clothing optional.
-Visitors will find plenty of watersports on offer as well as many hawkers wandering the beach selling souvenirs.
+Also known as Seven Mile Beach, though it's really only four miles long, this ravishing stretch of soft sand and turquoise sea is great for strolling, swimming, and sunbathing.
+You'll find plenty of watersports on offer, as well as some persistent hawkers wandering the shore selling souvenirs.
+Several areas of the beach are also designated as clothing optional.
+Hotels and restaurants line the sand, but most lie tucked back behind sea grapes and coconut palms.

 Address: Norman Manley Blvd, Negril